7.2 Adding and editing snippets

 General guidelines

-When you create (or find!) a nice snippet, and if it is supported by the LilyPond version running on the LSR, please add it to the LSR.
-Go to LSR and log in – if you haven’t already, create an account.
-Follow the instructions on the website.
-These instructions also explain how to modify existing snippets.
+When you create (or find!) a nice snippet, please add it to the Wiki.
+Go to the LilyPond Wiki and optionally log in – if you haven’t already, create an account.
+Follow the help instructions on the website so that you know how to proceed.

-Please make sure that the LilyPond code follows our formatting guidelines, see section LilyPond formatting.
+Please make sure that the LilyPond code follows our formatting guidelines, see LilyPond formatting.

-If a new snippet created for documentation purposes compiles with the LilyPond version currently on LSR, it should be added to the LSR, and a reference to the snippet should be added to the documentation.
+If a new snippet created for documentation purposes compiles with the current stable LilyPond version, it should be added to the Wiki.
+If a new snippet created for documentation purposes uses features that are not available in the current stable release of LilyPond, it should be put into directory Documentation/snippets/new/ instead.
+In both cases, a reference to the snippet should be added to the documentation.
 Please ask a documentation editor to add a reference to it in an appropriate place in the docs.
-(Note – it should appear in the ‘snippets’ document automatically, once it has been imported into git and built.
-See section LSR to Git.)
+(Note – it should appear in the ‘Snippets’ manual automatically, once it has been imported into git and built.
+See LilyPond Wiki to Git.)

 Snippets created or updated in Documentation/snippets/new/ must be adjusted and copied to directory Documentation/snippets/.
 This should be done by invoking the makelsr.pl script – after you have compiled LilyPond.
 Assuming that your LilyPond build is in the top-level subdirectory build/, a proper invocation is